-BA Political Science, or a Bachelor’s in Political Science, is a three-to-four-year undergraduate programme that emphasizes the theory and practical aspects of politics and helps students learn about the different political systems existing around the world in detail.
+BA Political Science, or a Bachelor’s in Political Science, is a three-to-four-year undergraduate program that emphasises the theory and practical aspects of politics and helps students learn about the different political systems existing around the world in detail.
 This course covers global politics, comparative politics, an in-depth analysis of international relations, and the various forms of government.

 The table below contains the list of BA Political Science subjects in the first year (semester 1 and semester 2):